-In the following sections, we provide comprehensive experimental support for a negative answer to this question.
-We build on the methodology from \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}, which measures \textit{sensitivity to impossibility} by comparing the validation perplexities of GPT-2 models when trained on English datasets and on artificially perturbed versions of these datasets.
-The perturbation functions generate linguistically impossible variants of existing datasets by performing sentence-level shuffles and reversals (a common method for creating "unnatural" datasets, see \citealp{MitchellBowers:2020} and \citealp{Sinha:2021}, among others).
-While \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} provide a positive answer to the question of LLM \textit{sensitivity to impossibility}, we extend their methodology to additional languages and perturbations, and show that LLMs are equally capable of learning possible languages and their perturbed impossible counterparts, in some cases showing a strong preference for the impossible variants (\textit{the intralinguistic perspective}).
-The cross-linguistic methodology allows us to examine another perspective, the \textit{interlinguistic perspective}, which asks whether the LLM provides any kind of separation between the whole set of natural languages and the whole set of unnatural languages.
-To inform this perspective, we compute basic metrics (minimal perplexity value achieved during training, area under perplexity curve) that reflect the ease of learning of the language in question, and then compare the variation in these metrics between possible languages with the variation between the different impossible variants of each language.
+In the following sections, we provide experimental support for a negative answer to this question.
+We build on the methodology from \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}, which measures ֿ\textit{sensitivity to impossibility} by comparing the validation perplexities of GPT-2 models when trained on English datasets and on artificially perturbed versions of these datasets.
+The perturbation functions generate linguistically impossible variants of existing datasets mainly by performing sentence-level shuffles and reversals (a common method for creating "unnatural" datasets, see \citealp{MitchellBowers:2020}, and \citealp{Sinha:2021}, among others).
+While \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} provide a positive answer to the question of LLM \textit{sensitivity to impossibility}, we extend their methodology to additional languages and perturbations, and show that LLMs are equally capable of learning possible languages and their perturbed impossible counterparts, in some cases showing a strong preference for the impossible variants.
+The cross-linguistic methodology allows us to also examine whether the LLM provides any kind of separation between the whole set of possible languages and the whole set of impossible languages.
+To inform this perspective, we compute basic metrics (minimal perplexity value achieved during training, area under perplexity curve) that reflect the ease-of-learning of the language in question, and then compare the variation in these metrics between possible languages with the variation between the different impossible variants of each language.
 Here, too, the \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} method fails to generalize cross-linguistically, as we find that each possible language patterns with its impossible variants.
 We conclude that if the perplexity method is indeed a good proxy for ease-of-learning by the LLM, then LLMs do not share the human learning biases that shape linguistic typology and render the perturbed languages impossible.

-\subsection{Impossible, Unnatural and Unattested}
+\subsection{Impossible, Unnatural, and Unattested}

 We note that there has been some ambiguity in the literature regarding the terms \textit{impossible languages}, \textit{unnatural languages}, and \textit{unattested languages}.
 As pointed out by \citet{Xu:2025}, there is an important difference between languages that are humanly impossible and languages that are implausible, where the latter merely violate typological tendencies; not every implausible language can meaningfully bear on cognitive issues (one can imagine an unattested version of English in which every sentence is concatenated to itself four times as an absurd example, and see also Footnote~\ref{fn: not-all-typological}).